ahm3dhany/IDS-Evasion/README.md

 ![metasploit_set&run](screenshots/SSH_login/metasploit_set&run.png)

 But when we check snort there is no alert.
 After examining the issue, I found that snort configuration file (i.e. snort.conf) didn’t include the file which contains our rule (i.e. indicator-scan.rules).
-So we've to include it by putting "include $RULE_PATH\indicator-scan.rules" in snort configuration file.
+So we've to include it by putting `include $RULE_PATH\indicator-scan.rules` in snort configuration file.

-Now if we run the module again, snort can detect the attack successfully:
+Now if we run the module again, Snort can detect the attack successfully:

 ![snort_detect_ssh_bf](screenshots/SSH_login/snort_detect_ssh_bf.png)